Sandro Dell'Agnello: Playing career

-Coach career
+Coaching career

 In Livorno he began his coaching career.
 He was called in the final season in Serie A by TDShop.it Livorno, but he couldn't achieve the salvation, already partially compromised.
 It is confirmed the following year in LegaDue.
 The beginning of the season is not easy.
 The club was penalized by 4 points (later reduced to two) and it was built on a small budget.
 But Dell'Agnello, with the great return of Tommaso Fantoni and the Latvian player Troy Ostler in the roster, allows them to save and also to touch the playoffs.
 The Italian coach is confirmed in Livorno also for the 2008–09 season.

 In 2009 he went to Reyer Venezia for one season, and later to Basket Brescia Leonessa and Fulgor Libertas Forlì.

 Since June 2013 Dell'Agnello was the new head-coach of Consutlinvest Pesaro, but on 13 January 2015 he was sacked.

 On 23 June 2015 he became the new head-coach of Pasta Reggia Caserta.

 On 1 July 2017 Sandro Dell'Agnello became new head-coach of New Basket Brindisi, but on 11 December that year he was sacked by the club.